-Our species oracle experiments (Table~\ref{tab:main_neurips}) demonstrate that geolocation accuracy increases with the number of known species present at the recording location.
+Our species oracle experiments (Table~\ref{tab:main_neurips}) demonstrate that geolocation accuracy increases with more knowledge of the species present at the recording location.
 However, short recordings often capture only a few species, limiting this important signal.
-To evaluate whether increased species diversity improves geolocation, we explore two strategies: (1) using long, species-rich recordings from the dawn chorus and (2) aggregating short recordings from the same spatiotemporal neighborhood.
+To evaluate whether increased species diversity improves geolocation, we explore two strategies: (1) sampling long, species-rich recordings from the dawn chorus and (2) aggregating short recordings from the same spatiotemporal neighborhood.

-\shortparagraph{Species-Rich Audio.} We construct a dataset of species-rich audio by sampling dawn chorus recordings from Xeno-Canto~\cite{xeno}, a global archive of natural sound recordings.
+\shortparagraph{Species-Rich Audio.} We construct a dataset of species-rich audio by sampling dawn chorus recordings from \citet{xeno}, a global archive of natural sound recordings.
 The dawn chorus is a period of intense, multi-species vocal activity that occurs near sunrise, particularly during the breeding season~\cite{gil2020bird, weldy2024audio}.
 To isolate these species-rich recordings, we select audio that (1) was recorded during the spring dawn chorus, (2) is at least 3 minutes in duration, and (3) contains annotations for at least 10 distinct species.
 This filtering yields 576 recordings with associated geographic coordinates and species labels.
-We refer to this dataset as the Xeno-Canto Dawn Chorus (XCDC), a new benchmark for evaluating geolocation from species-rich soundscapes.
+We refer to this as Xeno-Canto Dawn Chorus, a new benchmark for evaluating geolocation from species-rich soundscapes.

 Our results are shown in Table~\ref{tab:xcdc}.
 We reconfirm the value of species information: geolocation accuracy increases as more ground truth species are provided (Table~\ref{tab:xcdc}, right), with full species knowledge yielding a region-level accuracy of 25.8\% (Table~\ref{tab:xcdc}, top row).
 However, model-based approaches that rely on predicted species ranges, hierarchical classification, or retrieval achieve substantially lower performance ($\le 5.3\%$), roughly equivalent to knowing only a single species.
+We observe similar trends for WABAD~\cite{perez2025wabad}, an in-the-wild, passive acoustic monitoring dataset (See supplemental Sec.~\ref{sec:supp:wabad}).
 This suggests that current models struggle to exploit the multi-species signals present in these complex soundscapes.
-One likely explanation is a distribution shift: most iNatSounds recordings contain far fewer species, and models trained on such data may not generalize well to species-rich audio.
+A likely explanation is the distribution shift: most iNatSounds recordings contain fewer species, and the models may not generalize well to audio with significant species overlap.